Watch Video39 min

 © Silvin Morgan/Red Bull Content Pool

-San Francisco's Fort Point might just be the highest profile underground wave in the world.
-Although it's broken in the shadows of the globally famous Golden Gate Bridge for years, until recently the local crew held the fun running lefthander down tight.
+San Francisco's Fort Point might just be the highest-profile underground wave in the world.
+Although it's broken in the shadows of the globally famous Golden Gate Bridge for years, until recently, the local crew held the fun running lefthander down tight.

 25 min

-No Contest: Surfing San Francisco
+Surfing San Francisco

 Dive into the fray and get to meet one of surfing’s most hardcore communities.